 Any serious accident or fatality including girls or adult Girl Scout volunteers must be reported immediately.
-All volunteers must carry the council emergency information with procedures and the emergency phone number to use when the council office is closed.
+All volunteers must carry the council emergency information card with procedures and the emergency phone number to use when the council office is closed (see GSU Emergency Procedures for additional information).
 Girl Scouts of Utah's emergency phone number is (801) 483-3413.